 27 James D.G.
 Dunn, Jesus Remembered: Christianity in the Making, Volume 1, (Grand Rapids: William B. Eerdmans Publishing Company, 2003), 623; However, Rudolf Bultmann, Jesus and the Word, transl., Louise Pettibone Smith and Erminie H. Lantero, (London: Collins/Fontana, 1958), 14, is sceptical about our ability to know the Jesus of History due to a lack of sources.
-The Gospels he perspectives expressed about Jesus, both by Christians and non-Christians.28 It is then not surprising at all to hear Jaroslav Pelikan says that "regardless of what anyone may personally think or believe about him, Jesus of Nazareth has been the dominant figure in the history of Western culture for almost twenty centuries."29
+The Gospels he argues have their origin in the Hellenistic Churches, reflecting 'the Christ of faith' not the historical Jesus; see perspectives expressed about Jesus, both by Christians and non-Christians.28 It is then not surprising at all to hear Jaroslav Pelikan says that "regardless of what anyone may personally think or believe about him, Jesus of Nazareth has been the dominant figure in the history of Western culture for almost twenty centuries."29